-Adagio Health meets the health & wellness needs of diverse communities, regardless of income, with a focus on women.
+Adagio Health meets the health, wellness and nutrition needs of diverse communities, regardless of income, with a focus on women.

 Adagio Health improves the health of communities.

-Prioritizing diversity, inclusion, accessibility, and transparency in all of our medical, educational, and professional interactions.
+Prioritizing diversity, inclusion, accessibility, and transparency in all of our clinical and professional interactions

 Preserving our culture of collaboration, accountability, innovation and integrity

-Promoting greater access to healthcare and education for women, men, LGBTQIA+ communities, and underserved patients across our region.
+Promoting greater access to healthcare and education for women, men, youth, LGBTQIA+ communities, and underserved patients and clients across our region